xiaoxianyu-office/mm/Items/Options.md

 **HideFlags: \[true/false\]**

-  - Hides all the item flags.
+  - Hides all the item flags, making things like enchants not visible in the item's lore (please note however that the item will still have an enchanted glow).

 **PreventStacking: \[true/false\]**